rd--/jssc3/js/README.md

 # Modules

-Some parts of this could be in organised as modules, which would help clarify inter-connections.
+The .ts files are written as modules.
+Each can be compiled to a .js module.
+This helps clarify inter-connections.
 However an important part of the system is exporting names to the _top-level_, for evaluation in the browser.
-For these parts it's much simpler to use a traditional load sequence.
-For the moment the simplest improvement would be to to _cat_ the various required files together in sequence.
+For the moment the solution is to _cat_ the various required files together in sequence, removing import and export instructions.
-Files that are _optional_ would still need to be loaded separately as required.
+Files that are _optional_ still need to be loaded separately as required.

 # Typescript